vmware/powershell-module-for-vmware-cloud-foundation/docs/functions/Credentials/Set-VCFCredential.md

 # Set-VCFCredential

 ### Synopsis
-Connects to the specified SDDC Manager & updates a credential.
+Connects to the specified SDDC Manager and updates a credential.

 ### Syntax
 ```